gdelvalle99/STMapAuto/README.md

 7-All segmented images and excel file are located in the output folder

--Example of STMap and plugin output are provided using this link:  https://drive.google.com/drive/folders/1ut73XbMOyv6L0WhXRT-2eq7AsvYdlwdM?usp=sharing.

--For optimization of new classifiers and training of new set of STMaps, please refer to the machine learning section of the paper (Link) and/or contact Dr. Baker's Lab: https://med.unr.edu/directory/sal-baker?v=bio#Biography
+-For optimization of new classifiers and training of new set of STMaps, please refer to the machine learning section of the paper (https://www.sciencedirect.com/science/article/pii/S0143416020301020) and/or contact Dr. Baker's Lab: https://med.unr.edu/directory/sal-baker?v=bio#Biography -Please note: for single STMap training and analysis. open the STMap FIRST in image J before using the STMAPAUTO plugin.

 ## **Explanation of results:**
 The Excel file will have 10 columns.
 The information in each column is as follows.